 These reels contains files from the Motion Picture Association of America (MPAA) Production Code Administration documenting over forty years of self-regulation and censorship in the motion picture industry.

-Thanks to a fellow librarian, Matt Bailey, at Carleton College in Northfield, Minnesota, you can see which titles are on what reels.
-Click here to go to his Gould Guide.
+Thanks to Carleton College in Northfield, Minnesota, you can see which titles are on what reels on their Gould Guide.

 You can get the app from the App Store or Google Play.

 Don't own or use a mobile device?
 You can still use BrowZine!
 It's now available in a web version.
 You can get to it here.
 The web version works the same way as the app version.
 Find the journals you like, create a custom Bookshelf, get ToCs and read the articles you want.